Thomas E. Watson (USMC): Biography

 In August 1937, he was assigned as a student at the Army War College, Washington, D.C., and upon graduation was ordered to Headquarters Marine Corps, where he became chief of the war plans section, Division of Plans and Policies.
 In November 1941, he assumed duties as executive officer of the Division of Plans and Policies.

 Four months after the United States' entry into World War II, Watson joined the Third Marine Brigade as chief of staff and sailed for Samoa in April 1942, where he took command of the brigade in August 1942.

 In November 1943, he became commanding general of Tactical Group One, which included the Twenty-Second Marine Regiment and certain Army units and led this organization in the assault and capture of Eniwetok Atoll, Marshall Islands, from February 6, to March 22, 1944, for which he was awarded the Distinguished Service Medal.

 General Watson became commanding general of the Second Marine Division in April 1944, and led that organization in active operations against enemy forces at Saipan and Tinian in the Marianas Islands for which he was awarded a Gold Star in lieu of a second Distinguished Service Medal.

 During the period April 1 – April 13, 1945, he led the division as part of Task Group 51.2 in diversionary activities off the coast of Okinawa and as a floating reserve for the U.S. Tenth Army.

 In August 1945, he returned to Headquarters Marine Corps and became director of personnel, which position he held until detached in June 1946.
 At that time he assumed command of the Second Marine Division and Camp Lejeune, North Carolina.
+In December 1947, he was assigned as Commanding General, Fleet Marine Force, Pacific.
+From December 1946 to January 1947, he was the first acting commander of Fleet Marine Force, Atlantic.Former Commanders.
+U.S. Marine Corps Forces Atlantic.
+Published 25 June 2001.
+Retrieved 2 June 2023.